thorbenegberts/thorbenegberts.github.com/_posts/2017-08-04-no-product-owner-no-review-what-to-do.md

 layout:     post
 title:      No Product Owner, No Sprint Review?
 date:       2017-08-04 12:51
-summary:    What to do, if there is no Product Owner for the Sprint Review
+summary:    What to Do, If There Is No Product Owner for the Sprint Review
 categories: agile
 ---